 Not all side effects for deferasirox may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to deferasirox: oral tablet for suspension

-Check with your doctor immediately if any of the following side effects occur while taking deferasirox:More common
+You should check with your doctor immediately if any of these side effects occur when taking deferasirox:More common

 - Abdominal pain

 - change in hearing

 - pain or discomfort in the eye

 - bleeding gums